CW Ticket Sentiment Analyzer

 Section titled “Summary”CW Ticket Sentiment Analyzer provides:

-It enables other agents to incorporate sentiment intelligence without repeated ticket processing.
+It enables other agents to incorporate sentiment intelligence without repeated ticket processing, making it a core building block for client health, reporting, and service quality workflows.